betofigueiredo/BJJ-Instructional/README.md

 ## WHY

 The demand was high for this, so naturally, I had to create this tool for all those developers out there who cherish both terminal applications and Brazilian Jiu-Jitsu.
-They say success lies in finding your niche, but I really believe you can build something for the masses.
+They say success lies in finding a niche, but I really believe you can build something for the masses.
 And while I could be rolling in cash from this, it’s all free.
 Enjoy!